 Find out the latest global market share numbers and trends for major cloud providers, including AWS, Azure, GCP, Alibaba, Oracle, IBM, and more.

 The modern cloud computing market first emerged in 2006 with AWS S3 and EC2.
 Amazon founded these services following its own struggles with speed and scale.
 Almost two decades later, the cloud computing market is now worth a whopping $855.7 billion.
 It’s steadily growing still, at a compound annual growth rate (CAGR) of 18.91%.
-With its current trajectory, the market might very well surpass the $1 trillion mark in 2025.
+According to public cloud market reports, the market size is expected to grow to $1.76 trillion by 2029, at a CAGR of 21.4%.

 Given Amazon’s early entry, the biggest chunk of the cloud computing market has always belonged to AWS.
 Other cloud computing leaders, like Microsoft Azure, Google’s GCP, Alibaba Cloud, Oracle, and IBM, have also claimed significant shares.
 Despite hyperscalers owning a disproportionate share of the cloud market, the market is slowly becoming more diverse and fragmented, with smaller and niche players reporting promising year-over-year growth and challenging hyperscalers’ monopolies.